Krish0018/Iris/README.md

 # Iris

 ### About the project
-This is quite interesting project.
+This project is based on K Nearest Neighbour model.
-In this projects I've only used feature engineering and correlation method to make a movie recommender.
+The data is not uploaded seperately because I've used it directly from pandas.
-This is content based model.
+In this project I've tried to classify the species according to its nearest known species.

 ### Tool Used
 Used Python for data analysis for that particular dataset.
 Libraries used for this project are: